 8 September 2005

-After the traffic jam debacle of yesterday, we decided we leave home to drive to the harbor at 6:30 AM.
+After the traffic jam debacle of yesterday, we decided we better should leave home to drive to the harbour at 6:30 AM.
 But before that, we had to call the quarantine cattery in Auckland in the middle of the night.
 The time difference is 12 hours, so we put the alarm clock at 1:00 AM

 Unfortunately, they did not pick up the phone.